penguinpowernz/slop/README.md

 Configuration Options
 ---------------------

-All of these options can be sent to `Slop.new` or `Slop.parse` in Hash form.
+All of these options can be sent to `Slopt.new` or `Slopt.parse` in Hash form.

 | Option | Description | Default/Example |
 | ------ | ----------- | --------------- |